-The Innovation Fund is a unique opportunity for original scientific ideas with the potential to change clinical practice to receive funding.
+The Innovation Grant is a unique opportunity for original scientific ideas with the potential to change clinical practice to receive funding.
 Grants are awarded each year, with a record three grants awarded this year.

-“Our community have raised over $1.2 million dollars in the past five years for the Innovation Fund and we’re very proud of that fundraising.
+“Our community have raised over $1.2 million dollars in the past five years for the Innovation Grant and we’re very proud of that fundraising.
 We’re also very proud of the standard of scientific applications that we received,” says Doctor Lorraine Chantrill, Chair of the GI Cancer Institute.

-2020 Innovation Fund recipients
+2020 Innovation Grant recipients

 Professor Niall Tebbutt and Professor John Mariadason